PrestaShop/prestashop.github.io/news/_posts/2018-03-21-have-you-ever-heard-of-the-ambassador-program.md

 You can take part in a number of exciting and rewarding activities to develop your ecommerce skills and make an impact on your Community.
 Here are a few ideas:

-Inspire conversation and moderate your local Forum on PrestaShop.com
+Inspire conversation and moderate your local Forum on PrestaShop's website
 <br>Actively participate in discussions about PrestaShop and advocate for us on Social Networks or local websites such as StackOverflow, Quora, etc.
 <br>Provide local input on the software and its features
 <br>Run local tests on upcoming releases